 - Take your dog for more frequent or longer walks, or get them into a new sport like agility, dock diving, nose work, or another.
 Get your cat moving by playing with a laser pointer or another interactive toy (just exercise caution when using strings or any other string-like objects).

-- Talk to your veterinarian to see if there might be an underlying medical problem that could be contributing to your pet’s excessive weight (such as a low-functioning thyroid, over-active adrenal gland, a build up of fluid, or one of any other number of possible underlying conditions).
+- Talk to your veterinarian to see if there might be an underlying medical problem that could be contributing to your pet’s excessive weight (such as a low-functioning thyroid, overactive adrenal gland, a buildup of fluid, or one of any other number of possible underlying conditions).
 If not, talk to them about a safe and effective weight reduction plan (see note below about safe rate of weight loss).

 - If your pet is a "grazer" (they don't eat all their food at once and eat slowly throughout the day) you still need to properly measure out their food to ensure proper nutrition and the correct amount of calories each day.
 Don't just keep arbitrarily filling their bowl.
 (Note that "free feeding" isn't just a big contributor to the pet overweight and obesity epidemic, it also prevents you from picking up on early signs of pain and other problems, deprives your pets of an opportunity for mental stimulation and enrichment, and has a host of other drawbacks.
 Read our Think Twice Before Letting Your Dog or Cat Free Feed article for more on this topic.)